 Andrei Voznesensky died early this June, and his death marks the passing of a courageous, astute, and brilliantly ironic poet.
 His death marks, too, the ending of a cycle in Russia of humanistic struggle on his part and Pasternak’s, Yevtushenko’s, and other poets against the always eager manifestations of brutal power.
+Before I tell the story of how he came to read his poetry at my university, let me offer the introduction I gave to the packed hall in 1985:

-I was so moved by his poetry reading in Cleveland in 1980 that my imagination remained haunted for months afterward, and I felt compelled to write some fiction about it.
+I was so moved by his poetry reading in Cleveland in 1980, five years before, that my imagination remained haunted for months afterward, and I felt compelled to write some fiction about it.
 The story grew beyond the specific circumstances of the reading (the passionate urgency emerging from this ironic man as he read “I Am Goya” or the irritating dead-pan of the reader of the translations), and finally the story grew to imagine ways in which an American college teacher might, too, feel haunted by his society and history; hence the story’s title: “Your Name is Hiroshima.”

 In early 1985, the poet was visiting Oberlin College near Cleveland, and with a certain urgency of my own, I mailed my story to him.
 I did not hear from him and learned he had left Oberlin for New York.
 In late June, at 6 a.m., the phone rang, and I heard a clear, penetrating voice say: “This is Andrei Voznesensky.
 I received your story.
 I like it very much and not because it’s about me.
 I want to meet you.
 Let me visit this fall.
 I can arrange to read at your university.”